jialetoh/xr-project-team3-2025/README.md

 BoxHeadVR is an immersive VR survival shooter where players must defend themselves against waves of enemies using various weapons.
 Experience intense combat in virtual reality with realistic hand interactions powered by Meta's Interaction SDK.

-**Inspired by the classic Y8 flash game "Boxhead" created by Sean Cooper and developed by CrazyMonkeyGames.**
+**Inspired by the classic Y8 flash game "Boxhead" created by Sean Cooper / developed by CrazyMonkeyGames.**

 ### Enemy Types